 I love to can peaches when they are in season, perfectly ripe and juicy, preserving them allows me to enjoy them in recipes throughout the year.
 Try these peach preserves over vanilla ice cream or for breakfast with yogurt and granola.

-Yield: 4 x 250ml jars
+Yield: 4 x 8 oz mason jars

 3 lb fresh peaches

-350ml peach juice
+1½ cups peach juice

-3 Tbsp honey
+3 tbsp honey

-1/4 tsp sea salt
+¼ tsp sea salt

-Wash the peaches well, slice them in half, remove the pit, and dice them into medium sized pieces.
+Wash the peaches well, slice them in half, remove the pit, and dice them into medium-sized pieces.

-While you are waiting for the peaches to cook, fill a large stock pot with water and place a canning rack on the bottom of the pot.
+While you are waiting for the peaches to cook, fill a large stockpot with water and place a canning rack on the bottom of the pot.

-Place the jars in the stock pot on top of the wire rack.
+Place the jars in the stockpot on top of the wire rack.
 Bring the water to a boil, and boil the jars for 15 minutes.

-Remove the jars from the pot and allow them to cool.
-Tighten the lids and store in the pantry or fridge.
-The peaches will last in the pantry for a least one year.
+Tighten the bands and store them in the pantry or fridge.
+The peaches will last for a least one year.